dcdpr/did-btcr2/mdbook/src/terminology.md

 The Bitcoin address of a [BTCR2 Beacon].
 Spends of [UTXO] controlled by this address are identified as [Beacon Signals][Beacon Signal].

-## Beacon Aggregator Service { #beacon-aggregator-service }

-The entity that coordinates the protocols of an aggregate [BTCR2 Beacon] in order to establish a [Beacon Cohort] and aggregate [BTCR2 Update Announcements][BTCR2 Update Announcement] in a [Beacon Signal].

 ## Beacon Announcement Map { #beacon-announcement-map }

 A document that maps **did:btcr2** identifiers to [BTCR2 Update Announcements][BTCR2 Update Announcement].
 This is used to distinguish which [BTCR2 Update Announcement] applies to which **did:btcr2** identifier.

-## Beacon Cohort { #beacon-cohort }

-The set of [Beacon Participants][Beacon Participant] within an [Aggregate Beacon].

-## Beacon Participant { #beacon-participant }

-A member of a [Beacon Cohort], typically a DID controller, that controls cryptographic keys required to partially authorize spends from a [Beacon Address].

 ## Beacon Signal { #beacon-signal }